 Our goal is to get your thermostat functioning accurately and reliably.
 We want you to have total confidence in your thermostat’s reading and full control over your indoor comfort and energy efficiency.
 We won’t rest until your thermostat is working just right.

 As a family-owned business, we care about our customers like family.
 You can count on outstanding service, transparent pricing, and reliable results.
-Contact Logan AC & Heat Services today to get professional assistance with your thermostat problems.
+Contact Logan Services A/C, Heat & Plumbing today to get professional assistance with your thermostat problems.
 Contact us today to get started.

 Frequently Asked Questions